jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Ultimately, examination software does not directly impact on what exact questions the examiner asks.
 The content of a question predefines how well this question can predict an examinee's capabilities.
 Still, the use of a partial open-book mode allows for a diverse set of questions.
 This mode allows to test factual, transfer and practical knowledge to an equally valid degree.

-For the requirement of _general validity_, we thus find two main design principles.
+For the requirement _2.1._, we thus find two main design principles.
 The first principle is the usage of multiple question types.
 The second is the enforcement of per question time constraints.

 ## Protection Against Contestation